driusan/lmt/Implementation.md

 files = make(map[File]CodeBlock)
 ```

+Opening and processing files is fairly straight forward as well, since we
-As is opening the files, since we already declared the ProcessFile function and
+already declared the ProcessFile function and we just need to open the
-we just need to open the file to turn it into an `io.Reader`:
+file to turn it into an `io.Reader`:

 ```go "Open and process file"
 f, err := os.Open(file)